 Dysarthria requires prompt medical attention.
 See a doctor right away if you have sudden or unexplained changes in your ability to speak.

-You'll likely start by seeing your family doctor or a general practitioner.
+If the changes are more subtle, you'll likely start by seeing your primary care doctor.
 If your doctor suspects a medical condition is causing your symptoms, he or she will likely refer you to a nervous system specialist (neurologist) for further evaluation.

 Here's what you can do to get ready for your appointment.

 - Be aware of pre-appointment restrictions.
-Ask if there's anything you need to do in advance, such as restrict your diet.
+Ask if there's anything you need to do in advance, such as restrict your diet for blood tests.

 - Write down your symptoms, including any that may seem unrelated to the reason for which you scheduled the appointment.